That's why all of our work happens AFTER a "State of the Union" marriage counseling ssessment.

 Couples Therapy Inc. and The Gottman Institute have demonstrated Neil Jacobson's firm belief that assessment is not just "nice to have."
 It's essential to effective couples therapy.

 It is our belief that without a thorough assessment, a couples therapist is "shooting in the dark."
 We'll spend 5 or more clinical sessions trying to uncover the fundamental issues that you present in couples therapy.
+These details you provide us in our marriage counseling assessment instrument.

 That's a lot of wasted time and stress on you.